Episodes

 Show More Show Less

-Cascade PBS’ resident historian Knute Berger dug up some of these stories in a recent episode of the Mossback’s Northwest video series, but there’s more left to uncover.
+Cascade PBS’s resident historian Knute Berger explained what happened in a recent episode of the Mossback’s Northwest video series, but there’s more left to unpack.

 For more on all things Mossback, visit CascadePBS.org.
 To reach Knute Berger directly, drop him a line at knute.berger@cascadepbs.org.
 And if you’d like an exclusive weekly newsletter from Knute, where he offers greater insight into his latest historical discoveries, become a Cascade PBS member today.